syncfusion/smart-ai-samples/blazor/README.md

 ### Gantt Chart

-The **Syncfusion Blazor GanttChart** incorporates powerful AI-driven samples designed to enhance task management and project planning.
+The **Syncfusion Blazor GanttChart** introduces powerful AI-driven samples designed to enhance task management and project planning.
 Key functionalities include **Task Prioritization** to identify and allocate resources to critical tasks, **Progress Prediction** for forecasting milestone completions, **Resource Allocation** to prevent overallocation, **Risk Assessment** to identify potential risks in project timelines, and **Predictive Scheduling** for creating task schedules based on historical data.
 These features work together to streamline project execution, ensuring efficient resource management and timely completion.

 #### Task Prioritization